BishanSingh246/The-LangChain-Cookbook-Part-2---Beginner-Guide-To-9-Use-Cases/README.md

 ## Instruction
 To use this repository, follow these steps:

-1. Set it up on your local machine and open ```LangChain Cookbook Part 1 - Fundamentals.ipynb``` file with Vscode or Notebook
+1. Set it up on your local machine and open ```LangChain Cookbook Part 2 - Use Cases.ipynb``` file with Vscode or Notebook

 2. Generate Api key from <a href='https://platform.openai.com/account/api-keys'>OpenAI</a>.